Scientists

 This book is thoughtfully crafted for and with elementary teachers.
 It invites researchers and parents to explore this website in tandem with the text.
 We recommend beginning with the Audience page for a richer understanding of the Q & A. Through engaging insights, the book guides readers to discover the essential connection between bodily sensations and the mind.
 It unravels the fascinating sense of the Sensory Body.

 Note for the Book: You will not understand the wisdom behind the movement unless you experience the lessons.
-Movement lessons that reeducate the tractate behavior of motor patterns are in Part II.
-It is in the Part II program when cognitive behavior improved.
+Movement lessons that reeducate the tractate behavior of motor patterns are in Advanced Lessons.
+It is in the Part II of the Advanced Lessons the cognitive behavior improved.
 For severe disorders, a Feldenkrais® Practitioner was also needed to apply the lessons.

 ________________________